gugundi/NeuralMachineTranslation/README.md

 An implementation of a neural machine translation system with a LSTM encoder-decoder plus attention architecture.

 # Authors
-The authors of this project is Gabriel Kihembo Enemark-Broholm, Christoffer Øhrstrøm and Oldouz Majidi.
+The authors of this project are Gabriel Kihembo Enemark-Broholm, Christoffer Øhrstrøm and Oldouz Majidi.

 # Results
 Below is a list of the result we got using different n-gram BLEU score evaluations: